-Consumers who want to use their tax credit in advance need to be as accurate as possible to estimate how much income they expect to have in the year they get coverage.
+Consumers who want to use their tax credit in advance need to be as accurate as possible to estimate how much income they expect to have in the coming year.
 If they underestimate their income and the tax credit is overestimated, they may have to repay part of their tax credits at tax time.